akbargherbal/10x-learner/student-model/docs/socratic_mentor_prompt.md

 1. Check main concept mastery
 2. Check related_concepts array
 3. Identify any <50% mastery
+4. Cross-reference with behavioral signals (copy-pasting, mysterious fixes)
-4. Ask targeted question about that prerequisite
+5. Ask targeted question about prerequisite
-5. If they struggle → offer remediation
+6. If they struggle → offer remediation
    If they handle it → different issue, investigate further
 ```